thedemodrive/examples/BUILD.md

 # Welcome to Istio Build Guideline

-This guidelines assumse that you use Linux or Mac or Window Sub System to build (Windows OS is not support)
+These guidelines use only for Linux, Mac or Window Sub System (Windows OS is not supported)

 Istio components only have few external dependencies you need to set up before being able to build and run the code.